stevenrskelton/d3-geomap/README.md

 Region IDs are used to uniquely identify regions, and are the keys to both the `data` and `selected` object maps.
 The world country map uses 3 letter [ISO 3166-1 alpha-3](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country codes, while the USA state map uses 2 letter [ANSI standard INCITS 38:2009](http://en.wikipedia.org/wiki/List_of_U.S._state_abbreviations) codes.

+## Root Directory

+Due to the way the code loads the external JSON map information, it needs to know where the `d3-geomap` directory is.
+By default, the `rootDirectory` is set to *../bower_components/d3-geomap/*, which assumes the loading page is in a sub-directory.
+Many people will likely need to set this to `bower_components/d3-geomap/`, or something similiar.
+Hopefully in the future this will be unnecessary.

 ## Themes